Cupping The Stored Cold Out

 13 – Often, the pulling sensations (forget the navel, it is just a distraction) start in a few minutes – and it could be from anywhere, and they change location as the cold is removed.
 I always give them a variety of locations, to allow them to not panic when whatever happens for them does.

-16 – Continue with a number of pyramids – 3 /5/7 – and then remove the salt and go on with whatever next needs doing.
+16 – Continue with a number of moxa pyramids – usually 3 but maybe more – 5/7

 There is no point in taking out problems for them to recreate them.

-1 – Do not do this on an umbilical hernia – I am not sure if even a healed one should have this done, as the cup’s suction should be extremely tight to be effective.
+1 – Do not do this on an umbilical hernia – if you are wary – check the wee girl above.
+The cup’s suction does not have to be extremely tight to be effective.
 I have done it very cautiously – I am suggesting as the reader may not have experience with the ranges of ‘normal’ when cupping the navel that leaving a doubtful case has merits.

 2 – Do not do this a day past half moon going up or a day before half moon gong down – the moon phase is a powerful and not usually mentioned variable.

-3 – If a woman is bleeding, or quite pregnant.
-(I regularly do this immediately after IVF transfer as everyone seems to get so cold – or maybe it is just a function of their weakened yang).
-I also use it when she may be looking like a possible miscarriage – and the lack of Yang is not a good sign – and if the BBT is lower that day than normal – the yang HAS to be able to express itself as it is supposed to).
+3 – Initially I had ‘rules’ – now (219) I let rip .and through all stages of pregnancy – as the cold wasting the Yang Qi is causing far more concerns than the cup will- always they worry abut bub – who moves about.
+I do not as all is safe . . if a woman is bleeding, or quite pregnant.
+(I regularly do this immediately after IVF transfer as everyone seems to get so cold – or maybe it is just a function of their weakened Yang).
+I also use it when she may be looking like a possible miscarriage – the lack of Yang is not a good sign – and if the BBT is lower that day than normal – the yang HAS to be able to express itself as it is supposed to).

 RON – after the first cupping, his belly was still cool, but not as freezing.